marxin/texi2rst-generated/sphinx/gccint/rtl-representation/rtl-representation-of-function-call-insns.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: calling functions in RTL, RTL function-call insns, function-call insns

 .. _calls:

-.. index:: calling functions in RTL

-.. index:: RTL function-call insns

-.. index:: function-call insns

 RTL Representation of Function-Call Insns
 *****************************************